lawrennd/old_talks/_ai/includes/ml-systems-design-long.md

 \notes{This is also the classical approach to automation, but in traditional automation we also ensure the *environment* in which the system operates becomes controlled.
 For example, trains run on railway lines, fast cars run on motorways, goods are manufactured in a controlled factory environment.

-The difference with modern automated decision making systems is our intention is to deploy them in the *uncontrolled* environment that makes up our own world.}
+The difference with modern automated decision-making systems is our intention is to deploy them in the *uncontrolled* environment that makes up our own world.}

-\notes{This exposes us to either unforseen circumstances or adversarial action.
-And yet it is unclear our our intelligent systems are capable of adapting to this.
+\notes{This exposes us to either unforeseen circumstances or adversarial action.
+And yet it is unclear our intelligent systems are capable of adapting to this.

 We become exposed to mischief and adversaries.
-Adversaries intentially may wish to take over the artificial intelligence system, and mischief is the constant practice of many in our society.
-Simply watching a 10 year old interact with a voice agent such as Alexa or Siri shows that they are delighted when the can make the the "intelligent" agent seem foolish. }
+Adversaries intentionally may wish to take over the artificial intelligence system, and mischief is the constant practice of many in our society.
+Simply watching a 10-year-old interact with a voice agent such as Alexa or Siri shows that they are delighted when the can make the the "intelligent" agent seem foolish. }

 \newslide{Machine Learning Systems Design}